Numbers

 wings clear, tips without veins

-Accurate identification of species often requires examining
+Species identification often requires examining

 stridulatory structures and male genitalia.

-Keys to genera/species provided in
+Keys to genera/species in

 Ponds, freshwater pools, slow flowing streams